DP-UG/Documentor/README.md

 DP26Y.exe	Standard DP program files
 DP.SYS
-STE-MGR.COM	This creates a .{L} file from an .STR STE-BASE.STR	This is a variation from the STE-BASE that is distributed with DP.
+STE-MGR.COM	This creates a .{L} file from an .STR

+STE-BASE.STR	This is a variation from the STE-BASE that is distributed with DP.
 Its purpose is to document a DP program from a .{L} file created by the STE-MGR.com  There are some panel changes to the original release, plus a report to export the definition to an XML file, (it outputs it as STE.XML)

-STE-Def.xsl	This is the stylesheet to transform the STE.xml to a readable form using a web browser such as Firefox.
+STE-Def.xsl	This is the stylesheet to transform the STE.xml to a readable form using a web browser such as Firefox or Chrome.

-STE-js	This is the Javascript to enable interactivity in the transformed XML wz_tooltip.js to add tooltips
+STE-js	This is the Javascript to enable interactivity in the transformed XML

+wz_tooltip.js to use tooltip when displaying all field  tooltips

 Use:
 ---